jaredlutz/AgentGPT/docs/docs/roadmap.md

 We are constantly updating our roadmap and adding new features so stay tuned for more updates and have a look at our GitHub.
-We are however a small team and would love community support in helping develop AgentGPT.
+We are however a small team and would love community support in helping develop VerityAI.
 If you're interested, please head over to our [contributing page](/contributing).